vimwiki/vimwiki/test/Readme.md

 ## Building Docker Image

-To build the Docker image run `docker build -t vimwiki` from the Vimwiki repository root (same location as the Dockerfile).
+To build the Docker image run `docker build -t vimwiki .` from the Vimwiki repository root (same location as the Dockerfile).

 ## Running Tests